Ways to Give Back

 Community outreach has long been an integral aspect of congregational life at the Unitarian Universalist Fellowship of Vero Beach.
 As a tangible expression of our Fellowship’s mission to “seek justice for all,” the SUnday FUnd was established in 2010.
 The SUnday FUnd financially supports predominantly local organizations and projects that provide service, education, advocacy, or witness consistent with Unitarian Universalist principles and values.
 Contributions to the SUnday FUnd include undesignated plate offerings during Sunday services.

 Each year members and friends of the congregation nominate worthy organizations to be supported by the SUnday FUnd.
 Print the form below and return it to the SUnday FUnd mailbox in the office.
 The SUnday FUnd Committee gathers information about the nominated organizations and decides which ones will be recipients of SUnday FUnd proceeds for the following year.

 The SUnday FUnd began on October 1, 2010.
 UUFVB has supported many organizations through the SUnday FUnd proceeds.
 These have included Alzheimer & Parkinson Association of IRC, Camp Haven, Crossover Mission, Dasie Bridgewater Hope Center, Every Dream Has a Price, Feed the Lambs Enrichment Program, Gifford Community Cultural & Resource Center, Inc., Gifford Youth Activities Center, Gifford Youth Orchestra, Guardians for New Futures, Homeless Family Center, Literacy Services of Indian River County, Rivers Coalition, Safespace, St. Francis Manor, Voices for Children, and Youth Guidance of Indian River County.

-Five organizations will be supported during the 2020-2021 fiscal year including three new organizations for the SUnday FUnd.
+Four organizations will be supported during the 2021-2022 fiscal year including three new organizations for the SUnday FUnd.
 They are:

 Assisting children and families in the Gifford area by mentoring children in marginal environments who are behind in school.
 Pioneering Change is dedicated to changing the dynamics of their community by establishing unity, strengthening citizens through teamwork, education, empowerment, civic duty and community involvement.